Bryn Mawr offers several options for students interested in working at the junction of art and education, management, or social engagement.

 emerges from students' particular interests in dance-based projects.
 Students must present solid proposals for projects including motive, work model, and proposed outcomes.
 These projects have ranged from internships with regional companies, to deepening awareness of movement therapy practices, to working with urban social service agencies in creative or performance projects

 provide exposure to and experience in any number of dance related practices.
 Summer internships are frequently funded through competitive grants from the Dean's Office.
 During the academic year, students have also engaged in unpaid internship activities with groups ranging from local dance companies to service organizations.

 As with many semester abroad programs, students may apply to study in established programs currently associated with other undergraduate institutions.
-Most recently our students have enrolled in semester long studies at LABAN in London and at DanceJerusalem, a new program initiated by the Jerusalem Academy of Music and Dance and the Hebrew University of Jerusalem's Rothberg International School (RIS).
+Most recently our students have enrolled in semester long studies at LABAN in London and at DanceJerusalem, a program initiated by the Jerusalem Academy of Music and Dance and the Hebrew University of Jerusalem's Rothberg International School (RIS).
+Students have also studied in Italy, Paris, Hawai'i, and New York City as part of their semester abroad program.
 We are currently considering association with programs in South Africa and Germany as well.
 Our consortial partner, Swarthmore College, offers excellent programs in Poland and Ghana.
 If students elect to pursue other academic studies abroad, we work with them to find ways to continue their dance studies as well.

 LABAN in London Jerusalem Academy of Music and Dance